Repetitive Loss Area Analysis

 The City is required to adopt the revised FIRMs to continue participation in the National Flood Insurance Program (NFIP).
 The NFIP allows the City and property owners to be eligible for federally managed flood insurance, federally backed mortgages, federal grants, and federal disaster relief, thereby providing a means for property owners to financially protect themselves (a risk not covered by standard homeowner’s insurance policies).

-To read more about the FEMA flood insurance maps, click on Revised FEMA Flood Insurance Rate Maps.
+To view the FEMA flood insurance maps, click on FEMA’s National Flood Hazard Layer (NFHL) Viewer.

 Apply for FY20 HMA Grants Using FEMA GO - New Online Resources Now Available

 Newly published online resources are available to help with navigating the grant application process in the new FEMA Grants Outcomes—FEMA GO—system.
 FEMA GO is the agency’s new grants management system and applicants must use it when applying for the non-disaster Hazard Mitigation Assistance (HMA) grant programs beginning fiscal year 2020.
 FEMA GO and its supporting resources have been designed with grant applicants and subapplicants in mind.
 Whether applying for either the Building Resilient Infrastructure and Communities (BRIC) or Flood Mitigation Assistance (FMA) grants, eligible states, local communities, federally recognized tribes and territories will find tailored tools and guidance.